marcmarinam/obsidian-fmp/Promo Doc.md

 You can lead confidently in tackling some of the most complex or challenging technical problems faced by your team, from design and planning to implementation.
+- Led the scaffolding of the freemium system.
+- Led the free trial remake.
+- Singlehandedly

 You are an evangelist for consistent high-quality and efficient delivery within your team.